jonnonz1/nz-statute-book/acts/public/1973/rates-rebate-act-1973.md

   (b) the amount of the resident’s rates contribution in any rating year is the amount of the rates payable in respect of the residential unit for that rating year.
 (3) For the purpose of calculating a resident’s income in accordance with section 3 (as applied by subsection (2)), the resident’s income for the preceding tax year includes the income for that tax year of a spouse, a partner, or any other person who was ordinarily resident in the residential unit at the commencement of the rating year for which an application for a refund is made.
 (4) An application for a refund must—
-  (a) be made on a form provided for the purpose by the Secretary for Local Government; and (b) be verified by the declaration of the resident; and (c) be accompanied by a certificate in writing signed by the operator of the retirement village specifying—
+  (a) be made on a form approved for the purpose by the Secretary for Local Government; and (b) be verified in writing by the resident; and
+  (c) be accompanied by a certificate in writing signed by the operator of the retirement village specifying—
     (i) the total amount of the rates payable in respect of that retirement village for the rating year; and (ii) the amount of the resident’s rates contribution, and if subsection (5) applies, the amount of the resident’s annual contribution and the total amount of the annual contributions made by all residents of the retirement village; and